 Much is made of the massive forces Berlioz employed in the Requiem: a large orchestra featuring more than 100 string instruments, 16 timpani, 10 pairs of cymbals, four tam-tams, four offstage brass choirs, and more than 200 choristers (Berlioz even imagined having 800).
 And yet the full orchestra plays in only three of the ten sections of the work: the Dies Irae, Rex Tremendae Majestatis, and Lacrimosa.
 It is indeed the earth-and-heavens-shaking Dies Irae, where the timpani unleash their thunder, that is the most famous part of the Requiem.
 And yet the piece, like the composer himself, is “misknown” (in biographer Jacques Barzun’s phrase) for its supposed “bombast,” when in reality much of the Requiem is hushed and mysterious; the Quaerens me, for example, is set for voices alone, and the tender Sanctus features a tenor soloist singing an achingly beautiful melody with fugal responses from the choir and orchestra.

-Hector Berlioz’s funeral took place in Paris on March 11 and included a large procession, including a company of the National Guard.
+“I am in my 61st year,” Berlioz wrote in 1864, “past hopes, past illusions, past high thoughts and lofty conceptions.
+My son is almost always far away from me.
+I am alone.
+My contempt for the folly and baseness of mankind, my hatred of its atrocious cruelty, have never been so intense.
+And I say hourly to Death: ‘When you will.’
+Why does he delay?”
+Death came five years later.
+Hector Berlioz’s funeral took place in Paris on March 11, 1869, and included a large procession, including a company of the National Guard.
 Several composers, including Charles Gounod, were in attendance, and excerpts from some of Berlioz’s own works, including the Hostias of the Requiem, were performed.
 In accord with the composer’s request, he was to be laid to rest in Montmartre Cemetery in Paris between the bodies of his wives, Harriet Smithson and Marie Recio.
 “But before the body had reached the grave,” as Jacques Barzun tells it,

 a final Berliozian incident—never to be believed had it been recorded by a Romantic of 1830—took place.
 Not far from the goal, the pair of mourning-coach steeds, black and tame as Paris undertakers themselves, suddenly seized the bit in their teeth, plowed through the brass band in front of them, and brought Berlioz alone within the gates.